BA in Journalism

-BA degree programme is a 3½ year programme.
-One of the years is an internship in a journalistic media in Denmark or abroad.
-In order to be admitted to this degree programme, you must pass an admissions examination.
-Read more here
+This BA programme lasts a total of three and a half years.
+One year consists of an internship at a journalistic organisation in any medium in Denmark or abroad.
+To be admitted to the programme, you must pass an entrance exam.

-This degree programme requires a bachelor’s degree in journalism.
-You can put your own master’s degree together, thus combining your journalistic background with other subjects.
+The MA in Journalism (cand.public.)
+Track A programme is a two-year master’s programme that requires a bachelor’s degree in journalism.
+You can design your own programme and thus combine journalism courses with other subjects.